Wuppertaler

 SC Sonnborn

-according to Google Maps.
+07 looked to have a decent enough venue for local and regional football, according to Google Maps.
 It was only five minutes away and I managed to take

 some photos.
 The visit can be read about here.

 I cut through the adjoining car park and under the busy Sonnborner Ufer to walk along by the river before crossing by the station and heading to the entrance of Stadion Am Zoo.
-I was waved past the ticket selling booth to a courtyard with an impressive old building dominating the area.
+I was waved past the ticket-selling booth to a courtyard with an impressive old building dominating the area.

 I’d read in